My Week in Books – 12th July 2020

 WednesdayWWW Wednesday is the opportunity to share what I’ve just read, what I’m currently reading and what I plan to read next…and have a good nose around to see what other bloggers are reading.

-Friday – I picked my Five Favourite April Reads.
+Friday – I shared my Five Favourite June Reads.

 As always, thanks to everyone who has liked, commented on or shared my blog posts on social media this week.